adelton/kind-in-pod/README.md

 ```
 where
 ```
-Jun 20 07:31:17 kind-control-plane kubelet[180]: E0620 07:31:17.421418     180 kubelet.go:486] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
+Aug 22 07:09:57 kind-control-plane kubelet[181]: E0822 07:09:57.466990     181 kubelet.go:498] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
 ```
 seems the most relevant.